gaybe-safe-haven/gaybe-safe-haven-BE/README.md

 Example Request Body:

+This body is REQUIRED in any request to create a shelter.
 NOTE: websiteUrl key is optional and can be passed with a value of null or not included at all

 ```json